Heisgo/VoidSignals/README.md

 3. Hook up your method in the `UnityEvent` below.
 If it's a typed listener, you can drag methods with matching signatures (e.g. `void OnScoreChanged(int newScore)`).

 ### 3. Fire from code
-If you prefer code wiring, it's just as simple:
+If you prefer code wiring, it's just as simple, but you'll have to change the AddListener and RemoveListener from delegates to Actions.

 ```csharp
 public class PlayerHealth : MonoBehaviour